-Medical student learning during the third and fourth years comes from many sources, which include, but are not limited to, clinical interactions with patients and the health care team, didactic sessions from lecturers and preceptors, and individual reading.
+Medical student learning during Phase 2 and Phase 3 comes from many sources, which include, but are not limited to, clinical interactions with patients and the health care team, didactic sessions from lecturers and preceptors, and individual reading.
 Moreover, in addition to clinical activities and duties that medical students may perform, students have the responsibility of taking exams, creating presentations, and engaging in self-directed learning.
 Thus, students must have adequate time to integrate clinical knowledge through self-directed learning.